2023 — Paris, France

 About this series

-Belleville is a place that is both emblematic of Paris’ popular notions and constantly changing.
+Belleville is a of Paris’ popular notions and constantly changing.
 In the eastern part of Paris, it is a multicultural area that attracts artists and newcomers.

 From the moment I moved there, I began photographing the streets and people.
 My most meaningful experience was photographing people.
 Although the photographs hardly depict the city, I find that they convey the sensation I felt walking the streets of Belleville: A combination of beauty and decay, joy and sadness, the feeling of warm light and the bittersweet sensation that one can experience walking around all day, looking for a stranger’s gaze.